-Resolution should only be considered after recovery tools of the CCP have been exhausted.
-Therefore, default and non-default loss scenarios hypothetically leading to resolution must be coherently assessed and established accordingly and consistently with those anticipated in the recovery plan of the CCP.
+Resolution must be considered as a last resort scenario for those events where the recovery tools of the CCP have been exhausted.
+CCP will apply their recovery tools in accordance with their respective recovery plans, which must have already identified the corresponding hypothetical default and non-default loss scenarios.
+Default and non-default loss scenarios hypothetically leading to resolution should be coherent with those anticipated in the recovery plan of the CCP.

 The description of the scenarios included in the discussion paper seems complete.
-However, BME CLEARING would like to add the following remarks.
+However, the CNMV Advisory Committee would like to add the following remarks.

-In CCPs risk management scheme, the margins to be required to participants (initial margins, default fund contributions, extraordinary margin calls) are defined and required to cover and address adequately the risk steaming from the products cleared by the CCPs.
-Besides that, CCPs have recovery plans in order to allow for the orderly recovery of the CCP and its critical services in an event of market stress.
-From our point of view, scenarios (i) for both default losses and non-default losses are not plausible as they imply non-compliance with CPMI-IOSCO standards and CCPs national legal regimes.
-It is necessary to bear in mind that in most of the jurisdictions the oversight approach is an on-going and complete supervision by CCPs supervisory authorities.
+CCP risk management tools, including the margins to be required to participants (initial margins, default fund contributions, extraordinary margin calls) are defined and required to cover and address adequately the risk steaming from the products cleared by the CCP.
+In addition, CCPs have implemented a comprehensive set of recovery tools that permit the orderly recovery of the CCP and its critical services in an event of market stress.
+Full compliance of these risk management and recovery requirements imposed to CCPs is subject to on-going supervision by CCPs supervisory authorities.
+Scenarios which imply non-fulfilment, not only of CPMI-IOSCO standards but also with mandatory legal regimes applicable to CCPs, in this context of on-going and complete supervision, are not seen as plausible (scenario (i)) for both default losses and non-default losses).